Vitamin Water & Keto: Unmasking the Flavor Myth

 • Vitamin Water Focus Kiwi Strawberry contains 26 grams of net carbs

-Is Vitamin Water Zero Keto?
+Are Vitamin Water Zero Varieties Suitable for Keto?

 Vitamin Water has a brand known as Vitamin Water Zero, which can actually be considered keto due to the low carb amount that it contains in comparison to the regular version.
 Vitamin water zero comes in several flavors and some flavors have dietary fiber, particularly their new product, gutsy watermelon peach.